section-engineering-education/engineering-education/content/articles/Factor-that-affects-the-performance-deep-learning-systems/index.md

 ![Display Rate Charts](engineering-education/Factor-that-affects-the-performance-deep-learning-systems/display_rate_charts.png)

-[Leslie N. Smith](https://arxiv.org/abs/1506.01186) argued that you could estimate a good learning rate by training the model initially with a very low learning rate and increasing it (either linearly or exponentially) at each iteration.
+According to [Leslie N. Smith](https://arxiv.org/abs/1506.01186), a good learning rate can be estimated by beginning with a very low learning rate and gradually increasing it (either linearly or exponentially) with each iteration.

 >Note; Less training time, lesser money spent on GPU cloud computation.

 ![Iteration chart](engineering-education/Factor-that-affects-the-performance-deep-learning-systems/iteration.png)

- If at each learning iteration recorded,  plot the learning rate (log) against loss; we will see that as the learning rate increase, there will be a point where the loss stops decreasing and starts to increase.
-In practice, our learning rate should ideally be somewhere to the left to the lowest point of the graph (as demonstrated in below graph).
-In this case, 0.001 to 0.01.
+If we plot the learning rate (log) versus loss for each learning iteration, we will notice that as the learning rate increases, the loss stops falling and begins to climb.
+In practice, our learning rate should ideally be near the bottom of the line, to the left (as demonstrated in the below graph).
+0.001 to 0.01 in this situation.

 ![Learning Rate Chart](engineering-education/Factor-that-affects-the-performance-deep-learning-systems/learning_rate_scale.png)